Rhythmic stress (emphasis) makes playing interesting to listen to!

 Here’s a three octave pattern stressed in threes.

 Here’s a four octave pattern stressed in fours – only the audio and the contour diagram.

-Once you’ve got your contrary motion going, you can start mixing it into your scale practice patterns.
+Once you’ve got your contrary motion going, you can start mixing it into your 'similar motion' scale practice patterns.

 Here are some mixed contrary motion patterns in fours.

 Here's a pattern in fours that has both a reversed and inverted versions.
 Study it, then play from the contour diagrams below.

 Scale practice can become mechanical.
 Mechanical practice makes for a mechanical musician!